-Tom Oliver Payne is an urban strategist specialising in place identity.
-He is a Partner and Director of Place Strategy at Hoyne, based in Sydney, where he works at the intersection of urban strategy and long-term place performance.
+Tom Oliver Payne is an urban strategist specialising in place differentiation, identity and experience.
+He is a Partner and Director of Place Strategy at Hoyne, based in Sydney, where he works to translate place visions into masterplans from the earliest stages of city-making.

-His work spans major city-shaping projects across Australia and the UK, including Camden Lock Market and Bradfield City Centre, as well as mixed-use precincts, waterfronts, university districts and new communities.
+His work spans major city-shaping projects across Australia, the UK, China, the Middle East and the United States, including Camden Lock Market and Bradfield City Centre, as well as mixed-use precincts, waterfronts, university districts and new communities.

-Alongside his strategic work, he documents cities through writing and photography, exploring the human experience of streets, public life and emerging urban environments.
+Alongside his strategic work, Tom documents cities through writing and photography, exploring the stories, history and everyday experiences that shape people's relationship with place.

-Tom Oliver Payne teaches Urban Design and Placemaking at the University of Sydney and speaks regularly on the role of identity, story and human experience in shaping cities.
+Tom teaches Urban Design and Placemaking at the University of Sydney and speaks regularly on the role of place differentiation, identity and human experience in shaping cities.
 His writing and photography have been published in Architectural Digest, Monocle, The Sydney Morning Herald and The Fifth Estate.

 Email: tom@tomoliverpayne.com